svilupp/awesome-generative-ai-meets-julia-language/README.md

 ## Generative AI Projects and Julia

-- [JuliaGenAI Organization](http://juliagenai.org/) - JuliaGenAI is a community of Julia developers and researchers working on generative AI.
-Website is under construction.
+- [JuliaGenAI Organization](http://juliagenai.org/) - A Github organization and a community of Julia developers and researchers working on generative AI.

 > [!IMPORTANT]
 > **Google Summer of Code 2024 with JuliaGenAI**